 A GLOBAL LEADER IN THE PIPING INDUSTRY

-Aquatherm continues to set the bar for plastic pipe manufacturers.
-This is exemplified by the inaugural BIGGEXCHANGE, which took place at Aquatherm global headquarters in 2018.
-Aquatherm launched the event to bring key players in the construction and HVAC industries together.
+aquatherm continues to set the bar for plastic pipe.
+This is exemplified by the inaugural BIGGEXCHANGE, which took place at aquatherm GmbH’s global headquarters in 2018. aquatherm GmbH launched the event to bring key players in the construction and HVAC industries together.
 More than 270 global industry leaders discussed mega trends, such as digitization, climate change, sustainability and aging infrastructures, that will profoundly change our world.

 Today’s business climate is ever-changing.
 The price of traditional metal piping systems continually rises and falls, but the cost of PP-R piping systems remains stable.
-In fact, Aquatherm PP-R pipes don’t rust or corrode like metal, so they help building owners, contractors, designers and facility managers stay competitive and offer a superior piping system.
-And behind those piping systems, there are 600+ men and women ready to do whatever it takes to support Aquatherm customers.
+In fact, aquatherm pipes don’t rust or corrode like metal, so they help building owners, contractors, designers and facility managers stay competitive and offer a superior piping system.
+And behind those piping systems, there are 600+ men and women ready to do whatever it takes to support aquatherm customers.